-The cover letter should include the official name of the firm submitting the proposal, mailing address, email address, telephone number, and primary contact name.
+The cover letter should include the official name of the firm submitting the proposal, mailing address, e-mail address, telephone number, and primary contact name.
 The letter must be signed by an official authorized to bind the proposer contractually and contain a statement that the proposal is firm for ninety (90) days.
 An unsigned letter, or one signed by an individual not authorized to bind the consultant, may be disqualified.

-Minority and Women Business Enterprise Interest

-In accordance with Governor Hochul's Executive Order No. 8 establishing a policy to promote equal opportunity in contracting for all persons, without discrimination for minority group members and women and business enterprises owned by them, and to eradicate the barriers that have impaired access by minority and women-owned business enterprises to State contracting opportunities, the BUDC and the City of Buffalo seeks to encourage meaningful partnerships with and participation from NYS-certified Minority and Women-Owned Business Enterprises (M/WBE) at all project levels.
-For purposes of this solicitation, the City of Buffalo hereby establishes an overall goal of (a) 25% for Minority-Owned Business Enterprises ("MBE") participation and 5% for Women-Owned Business Enterprises ("WBE") participation for third-party vendors and services utilized during the life of this contract.
-The vendor must document good faith efforts to provide meaningful participation by MWBEs as subcontractors or suppliers in the performance of the contract and agrees that the BUDC may withhold payment pending receipt of the required MWBE documentation.
+Minority and Women Business Enterprise and Service-Disabled Veteran-Owned Businesses Interest In accordance with Governor Hochul's Executive Order No. 8 establishing a policy to promote equal opportunity in contracting for all persons, without discrimination for minority group members and women and business enterprises owned by them, and to eradicate the barriers that have impaired access by minority and women-owned business enterprises to State contracting opportunities, the BUDC and the City of Buffalo seeks to encourage meaningful partnerships with and participation from NYS-certified Minority and Women-Owned Business Enterprises (M/WBE) and Service-Disabled VeteranOwned Businesses (SDVOB) at all project levels.
+For purposes of this solicitation, the City of Buffalo hereby establishes an overall goal of (a) 25% for Minority-Owned Business Enterprises ("MBE") participation, 5% for Women-Owned Business Enterprises ("WBE") participation, and 5% for ServiceDisabled Veteran-Owned Businesses (SDVOB) participation for third-party vendors and services utilized during the life of this contract.
+The vendor must document good faith efforts to provide meaningful participation by MWBE's and SDVOB's s subcontractors or suppliers in the performance of the contract and agrees that the BUDC may withhold payment pending receipt of the required MWBE documentation.
 M/WBEs companies are encouraged to respond.